 · The mindset of a winning sales person.

 · Reaching your full potential as a sales professional.

-Finding the hidden growth opportunities can sound impossible but TaylorMade CEO Mark King proved it can be done.
-Under his leadership, once-laggard TaylorMade-adidas Golf experienced unprecedented growth, from $300 million to over $1 billion in sales in less than a decade and is now the industry leader.
+Finding hidden growth opportunities can sound impossible but Mark King proved it can be done.
+Under his leadership, once-laggard TaylorMade-adidas Golf experienced unprecedented growth, from $300 million to over $1 billion in sales in less than a decade—and it became the leading and most profitable golf company in the world.
 What’s more, it was achieved in what has long been considered a “no-growth” industry.
-A veteran of the golf equipment industry, King was named Golf Executive of the Year in 2002 and served as chairman of the National Golf Foundation from 2004 to 2006.
-He has consistently been named by Golf Inc. magazine as one of the 10 most powerful people in golf and has been featured in some of the nation’s top business magazines such as The Harvard Business Review, Fortune and Brandweek.
-Asserting that growth is a cultural mindset that must be infused into the bloodstream of every organization, King believes in setting goals and allowing people to drive the “how”.
-A phenomenally engaging speaker, King’s first-person lessons on how to challenge your people to excel beyond expectations, achieve astounding results and change the rules of the game are positively energizing.
+Building on that success, King was recently named President, adidas Group North America and in his new role he will be in charge of all adidas and Reebok operations in the North American market.
+Audiences will be truly inspired by King who started as a salesman in 1980 when TaylorMade was a three-employee start-up and has since been honored as the golf industry's Executive of the Year, has served as chairman of the National Golf Foundation and has been consistently named one of the ten most powerful people in golf.
+Featured in some of the nation’s top business magazines such as The Harvard Business Review, FORTUNE and Brandweek, he has also been the subject of the television show Undercover Boss and appeared on The Apprentice as a business role model.
+Asserting that growth is a cultural mindset that must be infused into the bloodstream of every organization, King believes in setting goals and allowing people to drive the “how.”
+A phenomenally engaging speaker, King’s first-person lessons on how to challenge your people to excel beyond expectations and change the rules of the game to achieve astounding results are positively energizing.